Dr. Cirian Villavicencio

-Prior to attaining a full-time position at San Joaquin Delta College, Cirian was a political science adjunct part-time instructor at American River and Folsom Lake Colleges in Sacramento, California.
+Prior to attaining a full-time position at San Joaquin Delta College, Cirian was a political science part-time instructor at American River and Folsom Lake Colleges in Sacramento, California.
 He was a faculty intern for the Los Rios Faculty Diversity Internship Program.

-Active in national politics, Cirian was elected twice as a delegate for the Democratic National Convention in support of Barack Obama in Denver, Colorado in 2008 and in Charlotte, North Carolina in 2012.
+Active in national politics, Cirian was also elected twice as a delegate to the Democratic National Convention in support of Barack Obama in Denver, Colorado in 2008, and in Charlotte, North Carolina in 2012.
 In 2013 and 2017, he represented San Joaquin Delta College as a delegate to the National Education Association (NEA) Representative Assembly where he helped craft and vote for policy that affected 3.2 million teachers.
 Locally, he served as a deputy foreman for a federal criminal grand jury for the U.S. Eastern District Court and served as a citizen member of the Equal Employment Opportunity Advisory Committee (EEOAC) for Sacramento County.

 In the community, Cirian serves as a Board of Director and Endorsement Chair for the Sacramento Filipino Political Action Committee and is a member of the Faculty Association for California Community Colleges.
 He received B.A.
 Degrees in History and Political Science, graduating with honors from the University of California, Davis.
 He is a member of Phi Beta Kappa and earned his Master’s Degree in Public Administration from the University of Southern California and specialized in the areas of political management.
 He completed his Doctor of Education (Ed.D.) at the University of Wyoming where he specialized in the area of Higher Education Administration.
 Cirian is married to his wife, Cheryl, a fourth-grade teacher.
 They have two children, Annie and John.
 The Villavicencio's are active in their church, love to travel, ride on roller coasters, scuba dive, hike, and enjoy everything Disney.